RedStoneMango/Mangrypt/README.md

 - **Memory Safety:** Implements secure memory handling and zeroization of sensitive variables after use.
 - **File Management:** Stores vaults in individually encrypted `.mgvault` files, providing easy backup and export capabilities.
 - **Cross-Platform:** Works on Windows, macOS, and Linux.
+- **Automated Testing:** Encryption mechanics are tested using 50+ automated procedures to identify potential weaknesses.
 - **Open Source:** Transparent development with opportunities for community contributions.

 ---